stserakhau/banalytics-agent/README.md

 # What is Banalytics box agent

-Agent of the distributed scada platform.
+Agent of the distributed open source scada platform.

 Is Banalytics a media server?
 Well, for specific usage - yes.
 Like a media server, Banalytics software installed on a computer or network device allows storing, managing, and streaming multimedia content to various client devices.
 As a media server, Banalytis software allows organizing storage for multimedia files.
 Banalytics software provides user management and sharing capabilities.